Skip Ribbon Commands

 Written Records

-The school must keep on file a written record of the steps leading to an expulsion, with copies of all communications and reports.
+The school must keep on file a written record of the steps leading to an expulsion, with copies of all pertinent communications and reports.
 This record should be maintained for one year following the expulsion.

 Time of Expulsion